Overview

 A. Firm Information

-organized as a Limited Liability Company (LLC) under the laws of the State of Delaware and registered as a foreign
+a limited liability company (LLC) under the laws of the State of Delaware and registered as a foreign entity in Florida.

 B. Advisory Services Offered